antischematic/angular-composition-api/packages/core/README.md

 **Arguments**

-The setup function takes a single argument of `Context`.
+The setup function takes a single argument of `Context` that implements the `SchedulerLike` interface.

 `markDirty` Marks the current view dirty and schedules change detection if it isn't already scheduled.

 `detectChanges` Immediately checks and updates the view if it's dirty.

-`subscribe` Subscribe to the lifecycle of the view.
-Useful for `beforeUpdate` and `afterUpdate` behaviour.
+`schedule` Used to schedule observable notifications to be emitted before or after the view has updated.

 **Change Detection**